johnstaras/Med4All/README.md

 # johnstaras
-The project that we are working its called Med4All .
+The project that we are working is called Med4All .